LLMCloud2024/LLMCloud2024.github.io/index.md

 **Contact:** For more information email Lisa Schaak, [lisa.schaak@bih-charite.de](mailto:lisa.schaak@bih-charite.de)

-**Registration:** Please register via [this webform](https://terminplaner6.dfn.de/b/8b6fa4ec4fbfa0274dec31ad9635ed3e-804773) by Monday 9th September 2024.
+**Registration:** Please register via [the events.hifis.net webform](https://terminplaner6.dfn.de/b/8b6fa4ec4fbfa0274dec31ad9635ed3e-804773) by Monday 9th September 2024.
+There is a maximum of 35 participants for the hands-on part.
+First come, first serve.
+Afterwards it's listening-only.

-**Costs:** Registration for the [de.KCD](https://datenkompetenz.cloud/) Summer School is free of charge.
+**Costs & Benefits:** Registration for the [de.KCD](https://datenkompetenz.cloud/) Summer School is free of charge.
+We will not be able to offer any ECTS credit points but we can provide you with a certificate of attendance if you wish so.

-### Code of Conduct
-As de.NBI partners we are part of the German Node of ELIXIR.
-We therefore commit to the [ELIXIR Germany Code of Conduct](https://www.denbi.de/code-of-conduct) aiming to ensure all participants at our events can interact with each other in a respectful and safe environment, and have avenues to turn to in case they believe there has been a breach to this Code of Conduct.

 *We will continue to update this website until the start of the Summer School - Stay tuned!*